-Deliver truly amazing and encouraging messages to yourself…
+Inspiring Hypnotic Encouragement Deliver truly amazing and encouraging messages to yourself…

 You’ll become aware of just how good you feel!

 I watched the TV coverage of all those people running together throughout the streets of London for the London Marathon.
 The City was just about closed.
-In addition to the thousands of people that were running in the event, there were more thousands lining the 26 miles of the course.
+In addition to the thousands of people that were running in the event, more thousands were lining the 26 miles of the course.

-When I started participating in races and getting into marathon training and running, someone said that it is a great idea to write your name on the front of your running vest and throughout the race the crowds will keep on shouting your name and giving you personal encouragement.
+When I started participating in races and getting into marathon training and running, someone said that it is a great idea to write your name on the front of your running vest and throughout the race, the crowds will keep on shouting your name and giving you personal encouragement.

 It is amazing how different it is to run on a street lined with thousands and thousands of people shouting and encouraging you — compared to running alone on a rainy, cold, dark evening or a grey, windy morning on your own.

-I also remember when the world record holder marathon runner, our very own Paula Radcliffe, ran the London marathon for the first time — every inch of the course, she was greeted with cheers and encouragement that was unparalleled to anything I had seen before at a marathon event.
+I also remember when the world record holder marathon runner, our very own Paula Radcliffe, ran the London marathon for the first time — on every inch of the course, she was greeted with cheers and encouragement that was unparalleled to anything I had seen before at a marathon event.
 She led within the first couple of miles and destroyed the field.
 She made the world’s greatest marathon runners look ordinary and herself look superhuman.
 You just know that everyone watching at home was cheering her on and encouraging her too.

 So much is said about being the home team in a football match too, for example, as the crowd supports and encourages their players so much more.